Rybakina beats Azarenka to reach Melbourne final

 She will play either Belarusian fifth seed Aryna Sabalenka or unseeded Pole Magda Linette in Saturday's final.

-The pair will follow Rybakina and Azarenka on to court in Thursday's second semi-final at Melbourne Park.
+The pair followed Rybakina and Azarenka - who is also from Belarus - on to court in Thursday's second semi-final at Melbourne Park.

 "I'm super happy to be in the final and play one more time here," said 22nd seed Rybakina, who will contest her second major final.